THE CHALLENGE

 discover more

-The development of successful therapies requires evaluating a drug’s impact on multiple cell or tissue types.
+The development of successful therapies for inflammatory diseases requires evaluating a drug’s impact on the epithelium as well as the immune and stromal cells.
+Additionally, the role of the microbiome in triggering inflammatory responses needs to be considered.
 Modeling these intricate interactions often compromises scalability, posing a challenge for preclinical drug development.
-We offer unique organoid co-cultures to facilitate the development of candidates targeting inflammatory fibroblasts and immune cells within the gut epithelial microenvironment.
-Additionally, we can model host-microbiome interactions to screen for preventive therapies in IBD.
+We offer unique organoid co-cultures to facilitate the development of candidates targeting pro-inflammatory fibroblasts and immune cells within the gut epithelial microenvironment.
+Additionally, we also have established co-cultures with gut microbiome that allow screening for preventive therapies in IBD.

 talk to sales